Aye-Aye-Karamba/Agility-Docker-2018/docs/HA.rst

 Notice at the top under “vars” all the variables that will be used in this playbook.
 Variables can be in the playbook itself as in this case.
-Or it can be a separate file that is referenced under “vars”
+Or it can be a separate file that is referenced as “vars_file”

 You could also change “vars” to “vars\_prompt” and the user executing the playbook would be prompted for an answer to each variable before the